natandaniel/web_services_in_core_java/README.md

 A simple illustration of a RESTful Web Service built with core Java 8.

-Alows GETs and POSTs on the cats.xml resource.
+Allows GETs and POSTs on the cats.xml resource.